walwoodr/capsulize-rails/project_spec.md

 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients)
     - Outfits are created on users

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)
+    - When creating ("/users/1/outfits/new") or editing ("/users/1/outfits/1/edit") an outfit, the form will display an error div when there are not enough clothing items in the outfit.

 Confirm:
 - [ ] The application is pretty DRY